 It is your responsibility to determine what vaccines you may or may not need based on where you will be studying and traveling.
 Keep in mind that some countries may even require proof of vaccination before allowing entry or issuing visas.
 The Study Abroad Office cannot give you advice on vaccines, so you must check with the Centers for Disease Control, Allegheny County Health Department (or your home county’s health department), or your family doctor.

 As a Pitt student studying abroad, you are required to maintain international health insurance, which must include: Health, accident, and hospitalization coverage Medical evacuation coverage Repatriation of remains coverage Students who are participating on approved programs and who follow Pitt Study Abroad procedures are covered under the University's International SOS Policy.
-For more information, contact Vanessa Sterling, Associate Director.
+For more information, contact Jeff Whitehead, Director.